Galaxy2512/Java_OOP/README.md

 # Java_OOP
-Java tasks from Udemy classes
+Java beginners tasks from Udemy classes and also OOP programming for beginners.